Your Custom Nightguard

 smile and comfort in mind

 There are two primary conditions that may cause you to need a sleep mouthguard, or nightguard.
 One is bruxism, which is characterized by grinding, clenching, or gnashing your teeth, usually during sleep.
 Some people have daytime bruxism, but that can often be solved with behavioral changes because you can control what you do when you’re awake.
+Some night shift workers have sleeping issues too.
 At night, you need help.
 The other condition is TMJ (temporomandibular joint) disorder, in which your TMJ comes out of alignment and causes popping or grinding noises when you chew, yawn, or speak, among other symptoms.
 If you have bruxism or TMJ disorder, the CustMbite Nightguard was designed to help mitigate the sometimes painful consequences of these conditions.

 The exact cause of bruxism is unknown, though there are certain behaviors or traits that are linked with the condition.
 Excessive stress, anxiety, anger, or frustration can lead to a teeth grinding habit, as can having a personality that is competitive, hyperactive, or aggressive.
 If you have family members with bruxism, you’re more likely to suffer from it yourself.
 There are certain medications along with specific mental health and medical disorders that are linked to bruxism, so if you’re concerned that you may have this condition, be sure to talk to your dentist.
 They are likely to recommend the use of a custom-fit sleep mouthguard.
 There’s no known cure for bruxism, but the nightguard can keep your teeth from grinding together and reduce the painful consequences.